Sailor Neptune: Actresses

 In the Japanese anime series and movies, Michiru Kaioh is voiced by veteran voice actress Masako Katsuki.
 In the third season of Sailor Moon Crystal, she is voiced by Sayaka Ohara.
 In the original English dub her name is changed to "Michelle Kaioh" and her voice is provided by Barbara Radecki.
 Michiru is voiced by Lauren Landa in the Viz Media English dub.

-In the stage musicals, Michiru has been played by nine actresses: Kaoru Sakamoto, Chikage Tomita, Miyuki Fuji, Hiroko Tahara, Sara Shimada, Yuhka Asami, Tomoko Inami, Takayo Oyama, and Sayaka Fujioka.
+In the stage musicals, Michiru has been played by ten actresses: Kaoru Sakamoto, Chikage Tomita, Miyuki Fuji, Hiroko Tahara, Sara Shimada, Yuhka Asami, Tomoko Inami, Takayo Oyama, Sayaka Fujioka and Ayana Kinoshita.
 Asami, the longest-running of these actresses, knew nothing about Sailor Moon when she was given a role in the musical, but came to greatly admire the character of Michiru after reading the manga and watching the anime.
-Nao Takagi, who played opposite her as Sailor Uranus, has stated that certain scenes were specially created just for the two of them.
+Nao Takagi, who played Sailor Uranus, has stated that certain scenes were specially created just for the two of them.

 Michiru does not appear in the live-action series.

 Reception and influence

-The official Sailor Moon popularity polls listed Michiru Kaioh and Sailor Neptune as separate characters.
+The official Sailor Moon popularity polls listed Michiru Kaiou and Sailor Neptune as separate characters.
 In 1994, with fifty one choices, Sailor Neptune was the seventh most popular character, receiving almost eight thousand votes more than Michiru, who was the ninth.
 In early 1996, with fifty one choices, Michiru was the sixteenth most popular character, and Neptune was the twenty second.

 Fan fiction featuring Haruka and Michiru is among the most searched-for fan fiction on the Internet, and Erica Friedman of Yuricon has described Haruka and Michiru as being "one of the most romantic, funny, and fun yuri couples, ever."
 In her response to an academic essay on Sailor Moon by Mary Grigsby, author Emily Ravenwood compared Michiru and Haruka's relationship with Zoisite and Kunzite's relationship explaining that "in both cases, the feminine and masculine attributes are highlighted with a heavy hand (deliberate display of stereotypes)."
 According to her, the contrast between Michiru and Haruka, is not played so burlesque-ly as that of Zoisite and Kunzite, but still is extreme, with Haruka being the "perfect butch" while Michiru "is the classic high femme.
-She’s beautiful, she’s artistically talented, she’s gracious and has exquisite manners, she even does things with her hair (the only character to do so in the whole show).
-She’s never the one driving the car."
+She's beautiful, she's artistically talented, she's gracious and has exquisite manners, she even does things with her hair (the only character to do so in the whole show).
+She's never the one driving the car."

+Venita Blackburn of The New York Times opined that Sailor Moon is a "transformative experience" about friendship and liberation that does not match the world's expectations of femininity, adding that its "iconic status" within the queer community was "no accident".
+She stated that the world of Sailor Moon is "interested in transformation, in upsetting expectations of presentation and value related to girlhood, masculinity, strength and gender roles", further adding that in Sailor Moon, the concept of transformation is "about light, magic and power hidden in the ordinariness of living", concluding that "there is nothing queerer than that".